nextgis/docs_ngweb/source/connections.rst

    WMS layer name

 Tile cache settings are described in details `in this section <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#tile-cache>`_.

 Switch to the "WMS layer" tab set up the following parameters:

 * WMS connection that was created earlier.
 * MIME-type from the dropdown list.
 * Select the required layers from the list by clicking the underlined names.
 You can select several layers.
 * Remote SRS - if the server supports serveral SRS, you can pick one from a dropdown list.
 SRS absent from your Web GIS are displayed in grey. `How to add SRS to Web GIS <https://docs.nextgis.com/docs_ngweb/source/ngw_srs.html#custom-spacial-reference-systems>`_.
+You can check if this coordinate system is available for a particular layer by making a ``GetCapabilites`` request to a server and examining the response.
 * Vendor parameters - optional

 .. figure:: _static/create_wms_layer_parameters_en_2.png